Cryonics - Your Ticket to the Future?

 The Cryonics Institute

-The Cryonics Institute is a non-profit making organisation which offers cryo-preservation to its members.
-In association with the Immortalist Society, it publishes a quarterly magazine called Long Life.
+The Cryonics Institute is a non-profit making organisation which offers cryo-preservation to its international members, of which I am one.

 The video below offers a brief look around the cryostats at the institute, and features a short interview with Robert Ettinger, one of the institute's founders who has since become another of its cryo-patients.